How Did Australopithecus Draw Trees

 Paranthropoid Species

-T he australopithecines have been referred to collectively as gracile click this icon to hear the preceding term pronounced species (literally "gracefully slender") of early hominins.
+T he australopithecines have been referred to collectively as gracile species (literally "gracefully slender") of early hominins.
 Most of them were relatively small, slender, and delicate boned compared to the somewhat more muscular, robust species (paranthropoids) that mostly came later.
 However, this is not always a reliable descriptive distinction because the range of variation in physical appearance of the two groups of species overlaps.
 Subsequently, some individual graciles were bigger than some of the robust ones.
 However, the robust species shared some characteristics of their heads that dramatically show that they had diverged from the evolutionary line that would become humans.
 They had larger faces and jaws accompanied by pronounced sagittal crests (in the case of males).
 They also had much larger back teeth (premolars and molars) and smaller front ones (incisors) compared to gracile australopithecines and early humans who were alive at the same time.

 Paranthropus robustus was a South African robust species that lived about 2 .
 0-1 .
 4 million years ago.
 They had strong jaws and very large molar and premolar teeth with thick enamel.
 Males also had pronounced sagittal crests, though not as large as the species listed next.